 With the passing of time people started to think about nature protection – they stopped mining the minerals and limited sheep grazing.
-This was sufficient until 20 th century when Tatra mountains were practically unknown, even among Poles.
+This was sufficient until the 20th century when Tatra mountains were practically unknown, even among Poles.

-Only after crowds of tourists started to visit these mountains, Polish government intensified its protective actions.
-In 1955 Tatra National Park was created to preserve its natural wonders from irresponsible behavior of tourists.
+Only after crowds of tourists started to visit these mountains, the Polish government intensified its protective actions.
+In 1955 Tatra National Park was created to preserve its natural wonders from the irresponsible behaviour of tourists.

-The most important rules of Tatra National Park:
+The most important rules of Tatra National Park in Poland:

 → Keep the noise down.
 There are wild animals close to the trails and they wouldn't like to be disturbed.

 → Scaring away or disturbing animals can induce unnecessary stress in them.
-When you see wild animal in National Park, if possible, walk away or pass it by.
-Don't approach it, as it might be also dangerous for you .
+When you see a wild animal in National Park, if possible, walk away or pass it by.
+Don't approach it, as it might be also dangerous for you.

 → Flowers, twigs, mushrooms and berries are also protected by law in Tatra National Park - let's not pick them up.
 Rocks and stones need to stay where they are.

-→ Don't destroy the trails' elements - benches are there to provide rest, guide posts indicate the directions and boards give some interesting information about the area.
-Damaged element of tourist infrastructure may jeopardize other hiker's health or even life .
+→ Don't destroy the trails' elements - benches are there to provide rest, guideposts indicate the directions and boards give some interesting information about the area.
+A damaged element of tourist infrastructure may jeopardize other hiker's health or even life.

-→ There's lots of mountain huts in Tatra National park, so there's no need to set up a tent.
+→ There are eight mountain huts in Tatra National park, so there's no need to set up a tent.